silasjoisten/sonata-multiupload-bundle/README.md

 ```

 If you are using default Sonata `MediaProvider` these arguments are already injected.
 Otherwise be aware that the provider gets `allowedMimeTypes` and `allowedExtensions` injected.
+This arguments will be used by `JavaScript` to validate `MimeType` and `FileExtensions` before the Request starts.

 For Example:

 ```yaml